QSL Manager for: AA2RZ, 4Z1RZ, 4Z4RZ, 4X6KA and 4Z5GE. Please provide a SAE with 2 green stamps in addition to your qsl card.

 INTERESTS & ACTIVITIES

 I like DX'ing.
 I like the challange of getting those remote and exotic places.
 Being able to work a faint signal that could hardly be heard.
 I do not like the pileups, especially those stations that call all the time and do not leave room for a reply or anyone else.
 I got my DXCC (Confirmed 100) before I owned an HF amplifier and the Hexbeam antenna.
 An old Kenwood Ts 450S, MFJ 949E tuner, G5RV JR. antenna and 100 Watts.
 75% of the qso's were on PSK.
 In my opinion it is the most exciting segment of the HF bands.
 I do not, at this point, operate contests.
 It took me a while to get there, but once I started making the contacts, recording the qso's and uploading to lotw in addition to sending bureau and direct cards I got hooked.
 I take it one qso at a time trying not to get too down when conditions are soft.
-I reached the 200 milestone.
-I got my cards checked by W2IRT at the NJDXA and the application was approved by the ARRL in a week.
-My target, for the next step of 250. is January 2015.
-That is just over 18 months for the next 50 entities.
+As you could see I reached my goal of DXCC 250.
+Anything after that will be gravy.
+New ones are difficult to come by.

 I am also interested in digital modes, especially PSK and RTTY.
 I run the HRD and DM780 software with a rig and soundcard interface built by a dear friend AA2RZ.